 The Company is committed to provide career opportunities for its employees and enabletheir growth and development.
-Further there is a focus on hiring science and pharmacygraduates to strengthen the scientific orientation in the workforce.
-There continues to bea focus on building gender diversity in the workforce.
-Training programmes to strengthenscientific and technical knowledge of the employees were extensively implemented acrossthe business.
+Further there is a focus on hiring medical and pharmacygraduates to strengthen the scientific orientation in the workforce.
+Training programmesto strengthen scientific and technical knowledge of the employees were extensivelyimplemented across the businesses.

 Number of Employees

 The total number of employees of the Company as on March 312020 was 1325 as against1452 as on March 312019.

 In the last year's Board's Report members were informed about the following legalmatters:

 (a) Arbitration proceedings initiated by National Highway Authority of India (NHAI)before Arbitrator at Bengaluru in relation to first acquisition of land made by NHAI in2004 and the arbitration proceedings invoked by the Company seeking inter aliaenhancement of compensation from NHAI in respect of second acquisition of land made byNHAI in 2011.